Code-Institute-Submissions/hidden-gems/README.md

 ## UX

 In 2020/2021, domestic travel has increased, and this site aims to assist people in finding their next destination, particular destinations which are not very popular.
 The main attraction to the website is the interactive map, which allows users to pick and choose the type of attractions that they are interested in.
-The focus for the site is on landscapes and historic locations, as with coronavirus, many things are subject to closure.

-For this reason, many filters are attractions that are out in the open, rather than inside buildings.
+The focus for the site is mainly natural landscape attractions, as many indoor activities have been suspended.
 I also included some photos throughout the website which showcases the diverse attractions that a user can visit.

 ## Strategy